CyberHappenings logo

 Show sources

-• The new capabilities are part of a broader trend towards platform engineering, embedding security directly into development tools and pipelines.
+• The new features are part of a broader trend toward embedding security into development tools and pipelines, aligning with platform engineering principles.

 First reported: 22.08.2025 16:05